Art Jewelry and Mixed Media Art

 There is beauty and usefulness in all things.
-So much energy, design, and creativity are invested in all the materials that we use in our day to day lives.
-I’ve always used scraps and various fragments to create my personal work, the whole process of transforming discarded materials into jewelry has always struck me as magical and gratifying.
-And over the years, that magical process has sent me on a journey of discovery.
+So much energy, design, and creativity are invested in all the materials and objects that we use in our day to day lives, and so much of it is taken for granted and thrown away.
+I’ve always used salvaged scraps and various fragments to create my personal work, the whole process of transforming discarded materials into art jewelry or objet d’art has always struck me as necessary and gratifying.
+Over the years, that experimental process of transforming materials has sent me on a journey of discovery.